 Sometimes tests are frightening to infants and children, and if needed, we call on a large team of pediatric anesthesiologists and Child Life Specialists to offer the level of sedation needed, resulting in clear images and assuring the safety of our patients.

 Depending on the nature and location of the malformation, the Children’s general surgery team may recommend open surgery, minimally invasive surgery, or endovascular surgery.
 If the malformation is placed deeply or close to critical structures or nerve pathways, minimally invasive approaches may be recommended.

 In some cases, endovascular occlusion (closing off of a vein or artery) is used as a temporary measure to allow for eventual surgery which will be safer once the child has grown and the brain and its vessels are somewhat larger.

 Each case is treated uniquely and the entire neurosurgery team is highly skilled at the full range of approaches appropriate for these relatively rare conditions.

 Intraoperative neuro-imaging and continuous neurophysiological monitoring are integrated into all neurosurgeries at Children’s to assure best outcomes with our small patients.

 How some of the rare malformations are treated:

 Aneurysms require delicate care as a rupture can cause hemorrhage and brain damage.
 The Children’s team includes one of the country’s leading interventional neuro-radiologists and one of the country’s leading surgeon-experts in gamma knife, stereotactic radiosurgery.
 The team coordinates with colleagues in hematology and the neuro ICU.
-Throughout this delicate surgery, we track progress through interaoperative angiography and real time functional MRI imaging.
+Throughout this delicate surgery, we track progress through intraoperative angiography and real-time functional MRI imaging.